icasdri/mpris2controller/README.md

 ###### Previous
 	mpris2controller Previous

-These controls can also be called via methods exposed on the [DBus](http://www.freedesktop.org/wiki/Software/dbus/) session bus.

-*Bus Address*: `org.icasdri.mpris2controller`
-*Interface*: `/org/icasdri/mpris2controller`
-*Methods*:
-* `org.icasdri.mpris2controller.PlayPause`
-* `org.icasdri.mpris2controller.Next`
-* `org.icasdri.mpris2controller.Previoius`
+On the first run of any of these commands, mpris2controller will attempt start its daemon on demand and detect running media players.
+In most cases, this launch-on-demand system works -- however, in some cases it may be better to start the daemon manually before using the controls (simply run `mpris2controller` with no arguments) or autostart the daemon with the desktop session: see Autostart below for instructions.

 ### Autostart

-The daemon must be started with the desktop session for it to work.
-This should happen automatically since the installation will drop an autostart file at `/etc/xdg/autostart/mpris2controller.desktop`.
+In most cases, autostart of the daemon is not necessary -- the daemon will launch on demand.

+To allow for autostarting the daemon, however, the installation includes a disabled autostart file at `/etc/xdg/autostart/mpris2controller.desktop`.
+To enable autostart for XDG-compatible desktops, delete the line `Hidden=true` in this file.

-If for some reason, this does not start mpris2controller with your desktop, consult your desktop environment's documentation to add `mpris2controller` to autostart.
+If for some reason, this does not start mpris2controller with your desktop, please consult your desktop environment's documentation for autostarting applications: set `mpris2controller --no-fork` to autostart.

 ### Multimedia keys

 To control the daemon via mutlimedia keys add keyboard shortcuts that bind your multimedia keys to the commands listed at the beginning of the Usage section.

 Detailed instructions for [GNOME](http://gnome.org), [i3](http://i3wm.org), and [XFCE](http://xfce.org) are provided below for convenience.
 For users of other Desktop Environments or Window Managers, follow your DE or WM's documentation for adding keyboard shortcuts.